playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 Sure, this seems obvious, but consider this: If an error occurs on the user's machine, and it isn't caught during internally, how are you supposed to know how to fix it?

 This is where the concept of "logging" comes into play.
-The general idea behind logging is that you can capture a collection of errors and information about the events that led up to the errors, and provide a way to export this data so that your user can send it to you to debug.
+The general idea behind logging is that you can capture a collection of errors and information about the events that led up to the errors.
+You want to provide a way to export this data so that your user can send it to you to debug.

 While this logging often involves submitting data to a server, let's keep things local to the user's machine for now.